NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-In many situation we need to print all the values in a container using a range-based for loop and auto.
+- Sometimes we need to print all the values in a container using a range-based for loop and auto.
-We can type a little less if we defined an operator ```<<``` that can handle containers.
+- We can type a little less if we defined an operator ```<<``` that can handle containers.

 ```cpp
 template<typename Ostream,typename Container>
 Ostream& operator<<(Ostream& os,Container& c) {